 Where Our Funds Come From

 The Foundation has the support of millions of Canadians across the country.
 With the help of our donors, partners, corporate sponsors, volunteers, and staff, the Foundation has raised substantial amounts for the cause.

 How Dollars are Spent

-In 2012, the Foundation allocated over $26.5 million towards cause-related work, including breast cancer research grants, fellowships and community health grants, and health promotion and education programs.
-Of that total, $19.9 million was allocated directly to breast cancer research.
+In fiscal 2013, the Foundation allocated over $21.5 million towards cause-related work, including breast cancer research grants, fellowships and community health grants, and health promotion and education programs.
+Of that total, $13.1million was allocated directly to breast cancer research.

 The Foundation allocates funds through each of our Regional offices to invest in our communities from coast to coast.
-On a national level, the Foundation allocates dollars towards our National grant competitions, currently focused on a nation wide priority to address early detection research.
+On a national level, the Foundation allocates dollars towards our National grant competitions, currently focused on a nationwide priority to address breast cancer in young women.

 To view our most recent audited financial statements, select the year below: